nextgenthemes/advanced-responsive-video-embedder/README.txt

 * Improved: Moved to complete WP Settings API.
 * Improved: Tabbed and extendable options page.
 * Improved: Massive code improvements.
+* Improved: Replaced all Admin Messages that caused bugs and annoyance for users with a dashboard Widget.

+### **Pro Addon** 1.0.1 ###

+* New: link-lightbox mode creates a link the triggers a lightbox with a video on click.

+### **Pro Addon** 0.9.7 ###

+* Fix: Lazyload videos not growing when global maxwidth setting was set.
+* Improved: Finally got rid of the jQuery Colorbox depency, the Pro Addon now includes lity for lightboxes.

 ### **Pro Addon** 0.9.5 ###